 Medicare beneficiaries with end-stage renal disease may not be able to buy a Medigap policy until age 65.
 You also cannot enroll in a Medicare Advantage plan unless:

 - You have a Medicare Advantage plan when diagnosed with ESRD

 - Your current plan drops Medicare or is unavailable in your area

 - You no longer have ESRD

-It’s important to note there will not be any restrictions to enroll in Medicare Advantage with ESRD starting 2021.
+It’s important to note there are not any restrictions to enroll in Medicare Advantage with ESRD as of 2021.

 Will my premiums be higher if I’m overweight?